Self-service mapping, analysis, and sharing system

 Industry-specific system examples for this system pattern include:

 • Health and human services.
-GIS professionals and researchers in health care and public health organizations can utilize a Self-Service Mapping and Sharing system pattern to take advantage of authoritative geospatial data and create information products exploring research questions.
+GIS professionals and researchers in health care and public health organizations can utilize a Self-Service Mapping, Analysis, and Sharing system pattern to take advantage of authoritative geospatial data and create information products exploring research questions.
 Health and Human Services organizations can allow their GIS teams to create dashboards, StoryMaps, and applications related to public health preparedness efforts and equity of service offerings.
 They may also allow users to create maps and apps internally using sensitive data and share resultant findings publicly to inform policy and decision making.
 Kansas Overdose Response Strategy Team was able to identify overdose hot spots and prioritize locations for mentorship programs for at-risk youth.

 • Insurance.
 Insurers use spatial data to help manage risk and appropriately price their insurance policies.
-They utilize a Self-Service Mapping and Sharing System Pattern to map risk and support damage assessments.
+They utilize a Self-Service Mapping, Analysis, and Sharing System Pattern to map risk and support damage assessments.
 GIS Professionals and data analysts can create applications including claims data, strategic approaches and resilience plans and share them internally for stakeholders and leadership or publicly to increase support awareness for customers.
 Insurance organizations may take advantage of spatially aware business intelligence tools and share analysis outputs with decision makers.

 • National government.
 National agencies often collect extremely large troves of data about social, economic, and environmental activity.
-Using a Self-Service Mapping and Sharing system pattern, they can encourage users to create new applications aimed at supporting agriculture services, aviation, defense, and intelligence.
+Using a Self-Service Mapping, Analysis, and Sharing system pattern, they can encourage users to create new applications aimed at supporting agriculture services, aviation, defense, and intelligence.
 These services can be a combination of Location Services like land use combined with authoritative content such as national park boundaries or active fire maps.
 National Government GIS Professionals can gather insights into lending programs, public health information, fire maps and elections.
 The Republic of Colombia’s IGAC wanted to create the first public-facing national tool to access geographic data.

 • Natural resources.
-With a Self-Service Mapping and Sharing system pattern, oil and gas companies can enable users to use a shared data repository to create applications in support of drilling and extraction plans.
+With a Self-Service Mapping, Analysis, and Sharing system pattern, oil and gas companies can enable users to use a shared data repository to create applications in support of drilling and extraction plans.
 Their users can create maps that streamline daily workflows and improve upon existing workflows.
 Natural Resources users might also create applications, StoryMaps, Workflow Management Processes, and dashboards in service of energy and regulation managers, users, and stakeholders.
 Natural resource organizations might also serve analysis outcomes to the public, such as planning and assessment content and suitability analysis.
 Natural Resource GIS Professionals might access Living Atlas Location Services in combination with proprietary data, like wind farms, to create impact analysis maps aimed at informing the public and securing financing for projects.

 • State and local government.
 State and local agencies rely on data to help provide effective services to citizens and employees.
-With a Self-Service Mapping and Sharing system pattern, they can enable GIS professionals and data analysts to access authoritative data libraries and combine data in applications to serve their communities with agility.
-A Self Service Mapping and Sharing Pattern has the potential to serve GIS users from a variety of agencies and departments including airports, elections, emergency management, fire rescue, public safety and more.
+With a Self-Service Mapping, Analysis, and Sharing system pattern, they can enable GIS professionals and data analysts to access authoritative data libraries and combine data in applications to serve their communities with agility.
+A Self Service Mapping, Analysis, and Sharing Pattern has the potential to serve GIS users from a variety of agencies and departments including airports, elections, emergency management, fire rescue, public safety and more.
 Each of these agencies benefits from Dashboards, StoryMaps and Experience Builder applications as well as integration with Third Party Vendors.
-Further, Esri’s Solutions offer ready-made applications aimed at improving the efficiencies for many daily tasks.
+Further, Esri’s ArcGIS Solutions offer ready-made applications aimed at improving the efficiencies for many daily tasks.
 These solutions are often low code or no code and allow users to get up and running very quickly.
 Some examples of state and local government support include, standing up self service Election Mapping and Way finding, housing and homelessness services and urban and community planning content.
 This pattern is ideal for an organizations like law enforcement agencies that do not need to share content externally but can take advantage of internet enabled rest services like imagery and basemaps.
 Las Cruces, New Mexico is enabling departments to address their own issues with self-service mapping.

 • Telecommunications.
-With a Self-Service Mapping and Sharing system pattern, telcos can allow their GIS teams to create applications that inform decision making by expanding on location intelligence.
-In a Self-Service Mapping and Sharing Pattern, telecommunication companies enable users to take advantage of internal location services, including proprietary mapping and customer data, paired with boundary and analysis layers to show impact and accessibility statistics for users.
+With a Self-Service Mapping, Analysis, and Sharing system pattern, telcos can allow their GIS teams to create applications that inform decision making by expanding on location intelligence.
+In a Self-Service Mapping, Analysis, and Sharing Pattern, telecommunication companies enable users to take advantage of internal location services, including proprietary mapping and customer data, paired with boundary and analysis layers to show impact and accessibility statistics for users.
 Telcos can use authoritative data such as access maps and workforce distribution to share outage response times with users and the community.
 Further, telecommunications organizations can use Esri Solutions, Dashboards and Experience Builder applications to take advantage of location analytics around networks, operations, maintenance, sales, planning and customer services.
 CTDOT helps users access past assets and current project data via self-service mapping.

 • Utilities.
-Utilities can use a Self-Service Mapping and Sharing system pattern to create maps and applications that inform the system of engagement for users and professionals as well as specialized tools for data management and modeling.
+Utilities can use a Self-Service Mapping, Analysis, and Sharing system pattern to create maps and applications that inform the system of engagement for users and professionals as well as specialized tools for data management and modeling.
 These applications combine authoritative data layers aimed at asset management, operational management, safety, compliance, and customer services with Location Services, Imagery, Basemaps and Analysis tools.
 GIS Professionals create maps and applications to aid with grid modernization, emergency response and field operations.
-The Self-Service Mapping and Sharing Pattern provides unique capabilities to support advanced data management and modeling.
+The Self-Service Mapping, Analysis, and Sharing Pattern provides unique capabilities to support advanced data management and modeling.
 For example, they can use the Parcel Fabric or Utility Network data models to support industry-specific workflows like parcel management and network tracing.

 Top